Higher-twist mechanism and inclusive gluon production in pion-proton collisions: NUMERICAL RESULTS AND DISCUSSION

 \section{NUMERICAL RESULTS AND DISCUSSION}

-We discuss the numerical results for higher-twist and renormalon mechanism with higher-twist contributions calculated in the context of the running and frozen coupling constant approaches on the dependence of the chosen pion distribution amplitudes in the inclusive gluon production process, $\pi p \to g X$.
-For the numerical calculations, for $\pi^{+} p \to g X$ process, we take subprocess as $\pi^{+} d_{p} \to g u$, in case $\pi^{-} p \to g X$, we take subprocess as $\pi^{-} u_{p} \to g d$.
+We discuss the numerical results for higher-twist and renormalon mechanism with higher-twist contributions calculated in the context of the running and frozen coupling approaches on the dependence of the chosen pion distributions amplitudes in the inclusive gluon production process.
+For the numerical calculations, we take supprocess $\pi^{+} d_{p} \to g u$ and $\pi^{-} u_{p} \to g d$ for $\pi^{+} p \to g X$ and $\pi^{-} p \to g X$ process, respectively.

-Inclusive gluon production represents a significant test case in which higher-twist terms dominate those of leading-twist in certain kinematic domains.
+Inclusive direct gluon production represents a significant test case in which higher-twist terms dominate those of leading-twist in certain kinematic domains.
 For the dominant leading-twist subprocess for the gluon production, we take the quark-antiquark annihilation $q\bar{q} \to \gamma g$.
-In the numerical calculations, for the quark distribution functions inside the pion and proton used as given in ~\cite{nam,watt}, respectively.
+In the numerical calculations, for the quark distribution functions inside the pion and proton we used expressions as given in Refs. \cite{nam,watt}, respectively.